 By being baptized, you will enter into the common priesthood of all the faithful.
 This may sound confusing if you are thinking only of the ordained ministerial priesthood.
 Everyone shares in the priesthood of Jesus Christ by virtue of baptism.
-Martin Luther mistakenly thought this excluded the ordained ministerial priesthood, and so he renounced his ordination.
-The common priesthood of all the faith and the ministerial priesthood are related to each other, but they are essentially different:
+The common priesthood of all the faithful and the ministerial priesthood are related to each other, but they are essentially different.